RXCodes/hyperPad-Discord-Bot/README.md

 ## Goal

 The goal of this project is to better moderate the hyperPad discord server while also providing additional services.
-The source code of this repository will be kept public for complete transparency and is free to reuse to better serve other Discord servers.
+The source code of this repository will be kept public for complete transparency and is free to reuse to better serve other Discord servers until further notice.

 ## Deployment